Event-Horizon-Technologies/finance/setup_MySQL.md

 Connect to MySQL Server with the client
 $ sudo mysql -u root

-Create a user for yourself so you can connect via python
+Set a password for root
 $ sudo mysql -u root
 mysql> ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'new-password';
 mysql> exit;